Spectra is a

 We created a ‘Purpose Playbook’ with Nike – the first of its kind - to help build purpose into all sneaker-related activations.

-• Playbook featured contributions from 6 leading thinkers from academia, sustainability, politics, governance and fashion
+- Contributions from 6 leading thinkers spanning academia, sustainability, politics, governance and fashion.

-• And 6 cultural influencers across London, Paris and Berlin
+- Input from 6 cultural influencers across London, Paris and Berlin.

 We deliver central government's major care leaver support programme, the Care Leaver Covenant (funded by the Dept. for Education)